Lexical convergence and collective identities on Facebook: Results and discussion

-Left panel (both co-commenters polarized towards science) and right panel (both co-commenters polarized towards conspiracy) suggest a linear correlation between the variables; thus, we check whether for all the user pairs $\{u,v\}$ who co-commented for a period of given length $\tau$, the average variation of lexical convergence $h(u,v)$ can be predicted by means of a linear regression model where the explanatory variable is a logarithmic transformation of $\tau$, i.e. $h(u,v)=\beta_0+\beta_1\log(\tau)$.
+Both panels (left: both co-commenters polarized towards science, right: both co-commenters polarized towards conspiracy) suggest a linear correlation between the variables; thus, we check whether for all the pairs $\{u,v\}$ who co-commented for a period of length $\tau$, the average variation of lexical convergence $h(u,v)$ can be predicted by means of a linear regression model where the explanatory variable is a logarithmic transformation of $\tau$, i.e. $h(u,v)=\beta_0+\beta_1\log(\tau)$.
 Coefficients are estimated using weighted least squares with weights given by the total number of pairs of co-commenters per length of co-commenting period and they are – with the corresponding standard errors inside the round brackets – $\beta_0=-0.128\, (0.013)$ and $\beta_1=0.304\, (0.012)$, with $r^2=0.895$, for interactions between science users; $\beta_0=-0.019\, (0.008)$ and $\beta_1=0.208\, (0.008)$, with $r^2=0.885$, for interactions between conspiracy users.
 All the p-values are close to zero.
 Moreover the corresponding inset plots indicate that the overall lexical convergence increments of the main plots follow a monotonically increasing pattern over time.
-This suggests that the positive correlation between interaction level and lexical convergence among co-commenters polarized towards the same content, is more likey due to the emergence of collective identities than to the mere need for a common vocabulary to achieve communication.

-As stressed in Sec. \nameref{ssec:cocomm}, the cross interactions represent a very small fraction of the total pairs of co-commenters who exhibit a reasonably significat interaction level.
-With the constraint $I_{uv}\geq8$, the number of cross links $\{u,v\}\in\overline{G}_{I}^{\mathcal{C}}$ reduces to only $62$.
-For such pairs of co-commenters, the lexical convergence increments (Fig \ref{fig:Time_Int} - centre panel, main plot) show a much broader dispersion ($r^2=0.287$) around the line of best fit which in turn exhibits a smaller slope ($0.133$) than the other regressions (Fig \ref{fig:Time_Int} - left and right panels).
-Accordingly, Spearman's test returns less positive correlation between ranks of $h(u,v)$ and $\tau(u,v)$ (Fig \ref{fig:Time_Int} - centre panel, inset plot).
-This suggests that the positive correlation between interaction level and lexical convergence during cross interactions (Fig \ref{fig:Cos_Int} - centre panel) is more likely due to the need for a common vocabulary to achieve communication than to real rapport-threatening agreements.
+As stressed in \nameref{ssec:cocomm}, the cross interactions represent a very small fraction of the total pairs of co-commenters who exhibit a reasonably significat interaction level.
+With the additional constraint $I_{uv}\geq8$, the number of cross links $\{u,v\}\in\overline{G}_{I}^{\mathcal{C}}$ reduces to only $22$, thus not guaranteeing adeguate statistical power to the analysis.
+However, for such pairs of co-commenters, the lexical convergence increments show a much broader dispersion ($r^2=0.287$) around the line of best fit which in turn exhibits a smaller slope ($0.133$) than the regressions of Figure \ref{fig:Time_Int}.